-Honors Biology consists of two semester course offerings: Honors Biology 1 and Honors Biology 2.
-Together these courses prepare students for the state-mandated Biology End of Course Assessment.
-Students in Honors Biology 1 will learn concepts about biochemistry, cellular transport, photosynthesis and cellular respiration, cellular replication, and DNA and protein synthesis.
-Honors Biology 1 involves "learning by doing" and incorporates scientific practices such as inquiry, experimental design, the use of models, data analysis, critical thinking, and using evidence to construct and communicate explanations.
-Students in Honors Biology 1 cover topics at a much greater speed and depth than would occur in Biology 1; they are expected to know processes and apply knowledge beyond just conceptual understanding.
-Honors Biology 1 and 2 are foundational courses that introduce students to key concepts and theories preparing them for further study in other sciences and advanced science disciplines.
+Honors Biology is a foundational life science course and satisfies an Ohio core graduation requirement.
+Students explore biology from microscopic to macroscopic scales.
+Topics include cell structures, functions and processes, heredity, evolutionary mechanisms and speciation, and the diversity and interdependence of life in ecosystems.
+Honors Biology involves "learning by doing" and incorporates scientific practices such as inquiry, experimental design, the use of models, data analysis, critical thinking, and using evidence to construct and communicate explanations.
+Students in Honors Biology cover topics at a much greater speed and depth than would occur in Biology; they are expected to know processes and apply knowledge beyond just conceptual understanding.
+Honors Biology is a foundational course that introduces students to key concepts and theories preparing them for further study in other sciences and advanced science disciplines.